swlaschin/fsharpforfunandprofit.com/_posts/2012-04-04-fvsc-quicksort.md

 Indeed, when coding these samples, the old-style C# code was incorrect initially, and required some debugging to get it right.
 Particularly tricky areas were the `for` loop (starting at 1 not zero) and the `CompareTo` comparison (which I got the wrong way round), and it would also be very easy to accidentally modify the inbound list.
 The functional style in the second C# example is not only cleaner but was easier to code correctly.

 But even the functional C# version has drawbacks compared to the F# version.
-For example, because F# uses pattern matching, it is not possible to branch to the “non-empty list” case with an empty list.
+For example, because F# uses pattern matching, it is not possible to branch to the "non-empty list" case with an empty list.
 On the other hand, in the C# code, if we forgot the test:

 {% highlight csharp %}
 if (values == null || !values.Any()) ...